CAgcoder/2023-amse-template/project/project-plan.md

 1.Data Collection : This work package involves collecting data on the type and quantity of vehicles in Münster as well as population and population composition data.(Issue: Data ingestion)

 2. Data Cleansing & Transformation:This work package involves the collected data that needs to be cleaned and formatted for analysis.
-(Issue: Data Cleansing & Transformation)
+(Issue: Data Cleansing &Transformation)

 3.Data Storage:Save data in the right format in a directory where you can find it again.(Issue: Data Storage)